TeXworks/texworks/trunk/modules/QtPDF/README.md

  - context menu
  - Highlighting! (to show syncing destination, search results, etc.)
  - Port scripting-related functions from Tw (if any)
- - Handling of encrypted/password protected files (this needs to be handled during loading; accessing some functions (e.g., for rendering) in a locked document crashes the program)
  - Add a PDFDocumentWidget, derived from PDFDocumentView, which encapsulates the scene and provides, e.g., a load() function for ease of use (similar to what Qt does, see QTreeView vs. QTreeWidget)